litansh/TrendMaster-AI/README.md

 ## Overview

-This document serves as a comprehensive guide to the implementation of an advanced anomaly detection system designed for real-time monitoring of system metrics.
+This document is a comprehensive guide to implementing an advanced anomaly detection system designed for real-time monitoring of system metrics.
 Leveraging the capabilities of Prometheus for metric collection, Prophet for forecasting and anomaly detection, and Grafana for visualization, this system is further enhanced with AI-driven insights through ChatGPT integration.
-The goal is to provide a robust solution for proactively identifying and addressing system anomalies, thereby enhancing system reliability and performance.
+The goal is to provide a robust solution for proactively identifying and addressing system anomalies and improving system reliability and performance.

 ## System Architecture